-This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company for the period ended June 30, 2024 (the "Period") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at July 31, 2024 (the "Report Date").
-The Report should be read in conjunction with the unaudited condensed interim consolidated financial statements including the notes thereto for the six months ended June 30, 2024 and 2023 and the audited consolidated financial statements including the notes thereto for the years ended December 31, 2023 and 2022 (collectively, the "Financial Statements").
-The Financial Statements are presented in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), and Abacus' accounting policies are described in Note 3 of the Financial Statements.
+This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation ("Abacus" or the "Company") and results of operations of the Company for the year ended December 31, 2024 (the "Year") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 28, 2025 (the "Report Date").
+The Report should be read in conjunction with the audited consolidated financial statements including the notes thereto for the years ended December 31, 2024 and 2023 (collectively, the "Financial Statements").
+The Financial Statements, including comparatives, have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards"), and Abacus' accounting policies are described in Note 2 of the Financial Statements.
 All dollar amounts in the Report are in Canadian dollars unless otherwise noted.

 The Financial Statements, together with the MD&A, are intended to provide investors with a reasonable basis for assessing the performance and potential future performance of the Company and are not necessarily indicative of the results that may be expected in future periods.
-The information in the MD&A may contain forward-looking statements, and the Company cautions investors that any forward looking statements by the Company are not guarantees of future performance, as they are subject to significant risks and uncertainties that may cause projected results or events to differ materially from actual results or events.
-Please refer to the risks and cautionary notices of this MD&A. Additional information relating to the Company may be found on SEDAR at www.sedar.com.
+The information in the MD&A may contain forward-looking statements, and the Company cautions investors that any forward-looking statements by the Company are not guarantees of future performance, as they are subject to significant risks and uncertainties that may cause projected results or events to differ materially from actual results or events.
+Please refer to the risks and cautionary notices of this MD&A. Additional information relating to the Company may be found on SEDAR+ at www.sedarplus.ca.